This is the perfect executive-resume sample for senior-level job-seekers. Here's why.

 3. List your core skills near the top, in an easy-to-read format

 Noticing a theme here?
-Even for executive-level positions, hiring managers will typically do a quick scan of your resume before getting into the details.
-To stand out immediately, make sure your core skills — also referred to as “core competencies” or “areas of expertise” — are listed in an easy-to-read format.
+Even for C-level positions, such as Chief Financial Officer and Chief Commercial Officer, hiring managers will typically do a quick scan of your resume before getting into the details.
+For your executive resume to stand out immediately, make sure your core skills — also referred to as “core competencies” or “areas of expertise” — are listed in an easy-to-read format.

 Moreover, make sure you're choosing skills that directly correlate with the position you're applying for.
 Take a look at the job description, if you have it, and customize your resume accordingly.
 If done right, this should complement your executive summary, or career summary, which Jake includes near the top of this example resume, as well.